kongali1720/kongali-security/README.md

 └── seminar-cyber-BANNER.png
 ```

-> The repository structure will evolve as additional security modules, documentation, workflows, and automation capabilities are implemented.
+The repository structure will evolve as additional modules are implemented.

 ---